 StressItOut is a hardware stressing and testing program.
 Its main purpose is to strain the computer to ensure the hardware is in good state.
 There are several test modules: CPU load, memory test, 2D OpenGL painting, 3D OpenGL rendering, hard drives, optical drives, serial ports transmission, and parallel ports.
 Support for lm-sensors is in the works.

 sustained workload efficiency test (swet) is a portable benchmark for POSIX and BSD operating systems with multi-thread and multi-process capabilities and flexible, powerful report options.

 TurionPowerControl is a simple software to control Turion ZM/RM/QL processor parameters such VID, DID and FID.
 Those parameters are useful to tweak processor voltage and frequency in their different power states.

 Visual Disk Test (VDT) performs I/O tests on files and/or devices.
 The BUD Toolshed is a set of utility programs to improve operating system administration, ranging from security and storage to performance analysis.

 WHDD is a HDD diagnostic and data recovery tool.
 It is capable of testing a hard drive with reading and writing, providing intuitive visualization of the process.
 Visualization or these tests is very similar to MHDD.

-a command line tool to query lowlevel CPU registers, and display configuration details
+x86info is a command line tool to query lowlevel CPU registers, and display configuration details.

 a small utility that provides feedback when starting X11 applications